Kildeer Countryside Community Consolidated School District 96: History

 The district was formed in the wake of World War II in 1946.
 Four one-room schoolhouses in the then-rural southern Lake County area that initially served as independent districts were consolidated into one.

 Up to 1999, students in District 96 attended one of three elementary schools, Prairie, Kildeer, or Willow Grove, before graduating and converging into Ivy Hall Middle School (5-6) and Twin Groves Junior High (7-8) for their last four years in the district.
 At this time, however, the school district worked to expand its capacity and therefore constructed the newer Woodlawn Middle School, as well as the Country Meadows Elementary School.
 A reorganization effort also designated another structure as part of the district to educate kindergarteners; this separate building is now known as Willow Grove Early Learning Center.

 Since 1993, four school referendums have been passed; three pertain to the money that fueled the construction and additions of the Woodlawn, Country Meadows, and Willow Grove facilities, while the other referendum involved a separate fund to improve the schools already in the district.
 This referendum, alongside contributions by school-localized Parent-Teacher Organizations, have made possible a purchase of new learning apparatus that can be utilized for the students' benefit.

-The Schools Currently
+Administration

-Of the schools now, they consist of one Kindergarten & Early Childhood Center, Willow Grove, four 1-5 Elementary Schools and two 6-8 Middle Schools.
-Ivy Hall and Prairie are K-5 schools that converge into Twin Groves now 6–8, as they are located in Buffalo Grove, and Kildeer Countryside and Country Meadows are K-5 schools that converge into Woodlawn Middle School 6–8, as they are all located in Long Grove.
-All of these schools, converge into Adlai E. Stevenson High School.
+The district’s superintendent is Mrs. Kathryn E. Sheridan.